Old Montreal Restaurants

 Le Club, as it's known among regulars, is one of those places that consistently churns out high marks, making it just as popular with visitors who come to Montreal for the outstanding food scene as it is with locals who are looking for a special night out.
 Start with seared scallops with a lemon confit, then try catch of the day served with smoked Yukon potatoes, and finish off with a maple syrup parfait—obviously—that includes a decadent red berry sauce and dark chocolate.
 The sommelier will gladly help you sift through the considerable wine list.
 (There's also a gluten-free menu upon request.)

 Housed in a former foundry and arguably one of the chicest reservations in the city, Le Serpent’s industrial-looking dining room is outfitted with modern art installations, making for a particularly unexpected experience (exactly what you’d expect from the team behind Le Club Chasse et Pêche).
 In keeping with the minimalist aesthetic, the Italian-inflected menu of pasta, fresh catch, and meat-centric dishes is streamlined and unfussy—a testament to chef Michele Mercuri’s knack for restraint.

 351 Rue Saint-Paul W., Old Montreal

 Many would argue that Olive & Gourmando offers some of the best sandwiches in Old Montreal—and we agree.
-The O&G grilled cheese alone has us swooning with its thick caramelized onions and gouda with house-made ketchup.
-The team at this charming neighborhood breakfast and lunch spot is devoted to rich dishes (think: shirred eggs and ricotta tartine), panini sandwiches, homemade soups, salads, and baked treats.
+The O&G grilled cheese alone has us swooning with its thick caramelized onions and Gouda with house-made ketchup.
+The team at this charming neighborhood breakfast and lunch spot is devoted to rich dishes (think: shirred eggs and ricotta tartine), paninis, homemade soups, salads, and baked treats.
 There are no reservations here, so come early before the rush (or if you're in it, order a coffee and scone while you wait).